Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/why-learn-web-development/_index.md

 ---
-title: Why learn web development?
+_db_id: 875
 blurb: There are lots of different kinds of coding and non-coding careers.
 We'd like to show you why we're focusing on web dev and why it's probably worth your while to do take on this challenge
+content_type: topic
 tags:
 - internal/zmc-challenge
+title: Why learn web development?
 ---

 There are loads of different kinds of coders, and each type of coder needs to know a different set of tools, practices and languages.
 It's very possible that you would be better suited to a different kind of programming than web development.